 The research shows that teachers of color have a positive impact on the academic achievement of racially, ethnically, and linguistically diverse students.
 This impact is especially pronounced in students who are struggling.

 But the absence of teachers of color – some refer to it as a “disappearance crisis” – isn’t just a problem for non-white students; it is a problem for all students.
-Teachers of color “can help disrupt what are often one-sided portrayals of the world and offer invaluable insight to students from different backgrounds,” says a recent article in The Atlantic.
+Teachers of color “can help disrupt what are often one-sided portrayals of the world and offer invaluable insight to students from different backgrounds,” says a recent article in The Atlantic, by Melinda D. Anderson.

 There’s no question that something must change – and quickly.
 Baby boomers are retiring and the candidates who could fill their jobs are simply not there.
 More than 50 percent of public school students are African American, Hispanic, Asian Pacific Islander, or Native American.
 Yet, fewer than 20 percent of teachers are non-White.
 We need to talk about the dire need to recruit and retain more teachers and the importance of ensuring that they represent the richness and diversity of our students and nation.